CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-Network-Landing-Zone.md

-1. Go to the left hand menu in newly created VNet and select **Address Space**
+1. Select **Address Space** from the left-hand menu in the newly established VNet.

      - Add **Address Space** : **10.0.0.0/20**